vedran-kolka-syntio/risingwave-docs/docs/tutorials/monitor-rw-metrics.md

 Trying to track how a specific metric changes over time without a dashboard is difficult so we will use Grafana to visualize the metrics to make this easier.

 Grafana is packaged in the demo cluster and running.
 To visit Grafana, enter `127.0.0.1:3001` in your web browser.
-Since RisingWave is Postgres-compatible, RisingWave directly connects to Grafana with the built-in [Postgres connector](https://grafana.com/docs/grafana/latest/datasources/postgres/).
+Since RisingWave is PostgreSQL-compatible, RisingWave directly connects to Grafana with the built-in [PostgreSQL connector](https://grafana.com/docs/grafana/latest/datasources/postgres/).

-To add RisingWave as a Postgres data source:
+To add RisingWave as a PostgreSQL data source:

 1. Go to **Configuration > Data Sources**.
 2. Click **Add data source** and select PostgreSQL.